jupitervn/hasBrain_AndroidSyllabus/Exercise_8_2_Basic_Animations.md

 ## Objectives
-* Attracts user by using animations.
+* Attracts users by using animations.

 ## Requirements
 ### Activity Transitions: